 The following scene takes place, which leads to what is probably the most iconic line from the film:

 “The Joker: “You wanna know how I got these scars?
 My father, was a drinker, and a fiend.
 And one night, he goes off crazier than usual.
 Mommy gets the kitchen knife to defend herself.
 He doesn’t like that.
 Not.
 One.
 Bit.
 So, me watching, he takes the knife to her, laughing while he does it.
 He turns to me and says, “Why so serious?”
 Comes at me with the knife.
 “WHY SO SERIOUS?”
 He sticks the blade in my mouth… “Let’s put a smile on that face… why so serious?”

 After turning to stare at the rest of Gambol’s men, he twists the knife in Gambol’s mouth and kills him.

 Check it out here:

 Why is this quote so iconic?
 Despite Ledger’s perfect (and perfectly terrifying) delivery, the monologue points to the trauma inside Joker that drives his point of view.

-He has adopted chaos as a response to some kind of trauma, and while we can never be sure if any of the stories he shares throughout the film are honest about that trauma, it’s clear that he will weaponize all kinds of trauma in order to inspire fear in others.
+He has adopted chaos as a response to some trauma, and while we can never be sure if any of the stories he shares throughout the film are honest about that trauma, it’s clear that he will weaponize all kinds of trauma to inspire fear in others.